iboga plant.jpg

 By Juliana Mulligan

-When considering Ibogaine treatment it's important to first understand that what you do after Ibogaine is just as, if not more, important than the actual Ibogaine experience.
-I recommend being in a place afterwards where you will be surrounded by healthy and supportive people.
-It’s also important to make a plan to work with a therapist, or take part in some kind of group therapy, before and after treatment regardless of why you are seeking Ibogaine treatment.
-Focusing on a healthy diet and regular exercise is an integral element in healing and rebuilding your life as well.
-If you have a therapist, or even a really supportive friend or relative available, sit down with them and come up with a post treatment plan together.
+Before proceeding to the questions I also want to note, that when planning for an ibogaine treatment it's important to understand that what you do before and after is just as important as the actual ibogaine experience.
+I recommend planning to be in a place afterwards where you will be surrounded by safe and supportive people, which sometimes may mean planning for some big changes.
+It’s also crucial to begin work with a therapist or counselor before and after treatment, regardless of why you are seeking ibogaine treatment.
+This is how you can make the best use of the insights and realizations gained from this medicine.
+Focusing on a healthy diet, regular exercise, and activities that bring you joy are integral elements in transforming your life as well.
+If you have a therapist, or even a really supportive friend or relative available, sit down with them and come up with a pre and post treatment plan together as a first step.

 1.)
-Call as many clinics/providers as you can to get a sense for who these people are, why they are doing this and for how long.
-The main provider on the staff should have at least three years of experience.
+When calling a clinic or provider, ask questions to get a sense for who these people are, why they are doing this, and for how long.
+The main provider on the staff, or the head doctor, should have at least three years of experience.

 3.)
 What type of treatments have they done?
 If you are seeking a detox treatment, they should have most of their experience in this type.
 Do they have a set dosing protocol and what is it?